-- 1.7 We are part way through this process "Preparing the Plan".
-We are hoping to finalise our Allensmore Draft NDP for the required 6 weeks' formal consultation (known as Regulation 14) in summer 2019.
-Following this, the Plan will be further revised, and submitted to Herefordshire Council, who will check it and publish it for another 6 weeks consultation (known as Regulation 16). - 1.8 Then the Plan will be examined by an independent Examiner, who is likely to recommend further changes before the Plan is subjected to a local Referendum within the neighbourhood area.
+- 1.7 We are well on the way at the "Consult on Draft Plan (6 weeks)" stage.
+Following this formal consultation period, the Plan will be further revised, and submitted to Herefordshire Council, who will check it and publish it for another 6 weeks consultation (known as Regulation 16). - 1.8 Then the Plan will be examined by an independent Examiner, who is likely to recommend further changes before the Plan is subjected to a local Referendum within the neighbourhood area.
 If there is a majority Yes vote (50% of turnout + 1), the Plan will be made (adopted) by Herefordshire Council and used to help determine planning applications alongside Herefordshire's planning policies and national planning policies. - 1.9 There are therefore several stages of public consultation and engagement throughout the process, and the Plan can only be made if, at the very end, local people support it. - 1.10 We hope to achieve all this and have a final Plan in place by the end of 2019.
 We need your help and ideas to do this.